ianxm/gimp-comic-book/readme.md

     This section handles the indexing of the background layer.
-Indexing an image to flatten the colors works well in some cases, but when there are people if faces are small relative to the background often the algorithm that chooses colors will pick colors that work well for the background but may not be optimal for faces.
-The most important thing about an image is if the people in the image are recognizeable, and using sub-optimal colors for skin tones sometimes results in people that don't look right.
+Indexing an image to flatten the colors works well in some cases, but when there are people and faces are small relative to the background often the algorithm that chooses colors will pick colors that work well for the background but may not be optimal for faces.
+The most important thing about a comic image is if the people are recognizeable, and using sub-optimal colors for skin tones often results in people that don't look right.
 One way around this is to keep increasing the number of colors but this reduces the flattening of the colors, so the end result is less cartoon-like.

-    To get around this we index faces separately.
-First we index only the selected part of the image (allowing up to `Face Colors` colors) and save the chosen colors.
-Then we index the rest of the image (allowing up to `Background Colors` colors) and save those.
-Finally we index the whole image using all of the colors collected from the previous two indexing operations.
+    To get around this we index faces separately from the background, then combine the colors found in the two indexing runs.

-    Indexing an image is destructive so when we index a portion of the image just to find out which colors the indexer will choose, we do it in a secondary image.
-We also manually add black and white to the list of colors in case they weren't chosen in either indexing operation.
+    In the code below, if set up a secondary image for use in the indexing runs, which will be described in greater details in the sections below.

         (if (= selection -1)
             ;; no selection, just convert